Skip to content

 Awards

-The American Institute of Hydrology (AIH) recognizes its members for outstanding accomplishments in the fields of groundwater, surface water, water quality, and institute development.
-These awards are named after prominent scientists and engineers, who have made numerous lasting contributions to the hydrologic sciences.
+The American Institute of Hydrology (AIH) recognizes individuals for outstanding accomplishments in the fields of groundwater, surface water, water quality, and institute development.
+These awards are named after prominent hydrologists, who have made numerous lasting contributions to the hydrologic sciences.
 AIH Awards include:

 The Charles Vernon (C.V.)
 Theis Award was established in 1986 to recognize individuals who have made outstanding contributions in groundwater hydrology.
 Charles V. Theis graduated with a PhD from the University of Cincinnati in June 1929 and made numerous contributions to the field of groundwater science throughout his life.
 An excellent biography of C.V.
 Theis’ life and contribution to groundwater science is found online at http://www.olemiss.edu/sciencenet/saltnet/theisbio.html.